Volvo Penta

 In industrial use, it can lead to:

-- Reduced generator capacity — The unit does not deliver its full rated power during peak demand, which poses a risk of inadequate output for essential loads.
+• Reduced generator capacity — The system may not reach its rated power during peak demand and can provide inadequate output for critical loads.

 These derate events occur often without mechanical failure — purely down to an emissions logic.